david68cu/python_cli_template_simple/README.md

 TODO:

 This template was created by David Gutierrez (https://github.com/david68cu).
+This was based on why do we need a good scalfoding of our app in [1] In brief this template can be used for simple python scripts without inter module dependencies

 ## We should use a template we know for our projects